 VDP employs the use of software to customize portions of printable content.
 Some things that could vary depending on the customer include font size, color, and style, as well as the addition of photographs (color or black and white), or other graphics.

 The VDP software registers the need for customized artwork on a particular page and pools information from the customer’s profile in a separate database in order to choose an image that is relevant to them specifically.
 Typically customers say that only 31% of direct mail contains useful, personalized information.
 Integrating custom information may help your customers in the long run.

 For example, if a travel agency is offering a deal on trip consultations, they won’t want to send out the same offer to each customer.
 They should know what kind of places their customers like to travel to.
-One customer might be mailed a custom brochure that offers trips to European countries, while others may be mailed offers for the American southwest.
+One customer might be receive a custom brochure that offers trips to European countries.
+While others may be receive offers for the American southwest.
 The idea is to be relevant to what the customers wants and needs are, that is what will drive higher response rates.